Juan Galindo

-Juan Galindo (1802 – 30 January 1840) was an Irish-Honduran political activist and military and administrative officer under the Liberal government of the Federal Republic of Central America.
-He represented the government in a diplomatic mission to the United States and England.
+Juan Galindo (1802 – 30 January 1840) was an Irish-Honduran political activist and military and administrative officer for the Liberal government of the Federal Republic of Central America.
+He represented the government by a diplomatic mission to the United States and England.
 His duties in Central America allowed him to explore the region and examine Maya ruins.
 The reports on his findings earned him recognition as an early pioneer of Maya archaeology.

-Early Years
+Early years

 Galindo was born in Dublin in 1802 as John Galindo.
-His father, Philemon Galindo was an Englishman of Spanish descent and his mother, Catherine Gough, was Irish.
-Both parents were actors who met while working at a theater in Bath.
+His father, Philemon Galindo was an Englishman of Spanish ancestry and his mother, Catherine Gough, was Irish.
+Both parents were actors who met while working at a theater in Bath in England.
 They married in Dublin in 1801.
 His early life is obscure and it is not known why or exactly when he left for the New World.
-Sources differ on his emigration but sometime before he was twenty he either joined Admiral Thomas Cochrane to fight for Chile's independence or he joined his uncle, a plantation owner in Jamaica.
+Sources differ on his emigration but sometime before he was twenty years old he either joined Admiral Thomas Cochrane to fight for Chile's independence or he joined his uncle, a plantation owner in Jamaica.

-The first clear record of his early career occurred in 1827 when he worked as secretary and translator for the British consul in Guatemala.
-By 1828 he was the superintendent for improvements at the port of Iztapa as well as a major in a Honduras battalion.
+The first definite record of his early career occurred in 1827 when he worked as secretary and translator for the British consul in Guatemala.
+By 1828 he was the superintendent for improvements for the port of Iztapa as well as a major in a Honduras battalion.

 Federal Republic of Central America

-In 1829 the Liberal forces led by Francisco Morazán invaded Guatemala.
+In 1829 the Liberal forces commanded by Francisco Morazán invaded Guatemala.
 Galindo joined the Liberals and Morazán's army quickly brought the revolution to a successful end.
 Morazán established the Federal Republic of Central America and Galindo enjoyed the patronage of Morazán and Mariano Gálvez, the chief of state in Guatemala.
-The new federal congress granted Galindo naturalization papers and he changed his name to Juan.
+The new federal congress granted Galindo naturalization and he changed his name to Juan.

-Galindo undertook several military assignments for the new government, including officer of a military garrison at Omoa, commander of the port at Trujillo, and military governor of Petén.
+Galindo performed several military assignments for the new government, including officer of a military garrison at Omoa, commander of the port of Trujillo, and military governor of Petén.
 In 1834, he received a million-acre land grant in Petén with the stipulations that he pacify the native Lacandon Maya and settle the area in five years with colonists who would be loyal to the Guatemalan government.
 He soon realized that the boundary between Guatemala and British Honduras was in dispute and the British claimed that Galindo's new land grant belonged to British Honduras.
 British mahogany cutters were actively logging the area, depriving Galindo of the land's most valuable asset.
-When discussions with Frederick Chatfield in British Honduras failed to resolve the issue, Central America appointed Galindo as envoy to negotiate directly with the British Foreign Office in London.
+When discussions with UK consul Frederick Chatfield in British Honduras failed to resolve the issue, Central America appointed Galindo as envoy to negotiate directly with the British Foreign Office in London.